Leonidas Kavakos

 Leonidas Kavakos (Λεωνίδας Καβάκος; born 30 October 1967) is a Greek violinist and conductor.
-As a violinist, he has won prizes at several international violin competitions, including the Sibelius, Paganini, Naumburg, and Indianapolis competitions.
+He has won several international violin competition prizes, including the Sibelius, Paganini, Naumburg, and Indianapolis competitions.
 He is an Onassis Foundation scholar.
 He has also recorded for record labels such as Sony/BMG and BIS.
 As a conductor, he was an artistic director of the Camerata Salzburg and has been a guest conductor of the London Symphony Orchestra and Boston Symphony Orchestra.

 Beginnings

 Born in Athens into a musical family, Kavakos first learned to play the violin when he was five and later enrolled in the Hellenic Conservatory, studying with Stelios Kafantaris.
 An Onassis Foundation scholarship enabled him to attend master classes with Josef Gingold at Indiana University.
 He made his concert debut at the Athens Festival in 1984.
 In 1985, he won the International Sibelius Competition in Helsinki and in 1986 won silver medal in the Indianapolis International Violin Competition.
 He also took first prizes at the Naumburg Competition in New York (1988) and the Paganini Violin Competition (1988).